Essential Optometric Practice Equipment: A Complete Guide

 Your diagnostic equipment generates large image files that require secure storage.
 Budget for HIPAA-compliant cloud storage or on-premises servers.
 Most practices spend $100 to $300 monthly on image storage and backup solutions.

-Equipment Purchasing Strategies That Save Money
+What Equipment Purchasing Strategies Save Money?

 Smart purchasing decisions stretch your equipment budget significantly.
 Use these strategies to maximize value.